Marie Ruthven, Countess of Atholl: First marriage

-On Tuesday 24 July 1593 she helped Francis Stewart, 5th Earl of Bothwell enter Holyrood Palace in disguise.
-The Countess of Atholl had access to a back gate of the palace which led to her mother, Dorothea Stewart, Countess of Gowrie's house.
+On 24 July 1593 she helped Francis Stewart, 5th Earl of Bothwell, enter Holyrood Palace in disguise.
+The Countess of Atholl had access to a back gate of the palace which led to her mother, Dorothea Stewart, Countess of Gowrie House.
 The English ambassador Robert Bowes thought she was an ally of Elizabeth I and opposed to the faction of the Earl of Huntly, and in October he advised that Elizabeth should send her a jewel as a token of support.
 The king's favourite, George Home was now lodged in the house by Holyrood.

 On the death of her husband in 1595 there was no male heir.
 The Atholl earldom reverted to the crown by "non-entry".
 The rights to award the marriages of her daughters was given by James VI to Anne of Denmark on 1 September 1595.

 There was much discussion about the earldom.
 Anne of Denmark was thought to claim it for herself or for her son Prince Henry.
 The Earl of Orkney requested it, as compensation for his expenses at court in 1594.